 Our undergraduate program teaches the current best practices such as Response To Intervention (RTI) which you will get to use right on campus.
 Working in our Early Childhood Development Center (ECDC), you’ll have the opportunity to address language and literacy issues for children ages two through kindergarten.
 Along with other on-campus clinical assignments, you will gain valuable experience that will help you enhance your resume or graduate school application.

 With a bachelor’s degree you can immediately start working as a speech language pathologist aid or in deaf education.
 You can also broaden your career choices if you earn minors in early childhood education, gerontology, psychology, and others.
 Or you can continue on to get your masters degree in speech language pathology, occupational therapy, or go on to medical school.
 All of these options are available to you right here at Saint Mary's College!

 Earn your master's degree on campus

-Build on your bachelor's with a master of science in speech language pathology from Saint Mary's College.
-We offer a two-year, on-campus program that will shape you into a practitioner who works tirelessly to improve the lives of others.
+Build on your bachelor's degree with a master of science in speech language pathology from Saint Mary's College.
+We offer a two-year, on-campus program that prepares students to become leaders in the field through experiential learning opportunities and work tirelessly to improve the lives of others.

 1 Data was collected from an internal survey, sampling department students from the classes of 2003 through 2011 five years after graduation from Saint Mary's College.